andreasbergstrm/K-Means-Clustering-for-Customer-Segmentation/README.md

 **Dataset Source:** https://www.kaggle.com/datasets/dev0914sharma/customer-clustering

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights abot age distributions, hometown size and employment status.
+Below are a few highlights of age distributions, hometown size and employment status.
 ![](ages_dist.png)
 ![](dist.png)